 "This entire community is a very far left community that has absorbed these cultural Marxist principles advocated in college towns across the country, about blaming white people for everything," Jason Kessler, organiser of this weekend's Unite the Right rally and Charlottesville resident told CNN.
 Kessler promised "bigger and bigger events" to come in the city.

 Friday night's march is a precursor to a planned rally on Saturday in Emancipation Park.
 Charlottesville Police tried to have the event moved to a bigger park as the anticipated crowd size swelled.
 In court documents tweeted by Mic's Jack Smith, the police anticipated attendance of between 1,100 and 1,450 protesters and an unknown number of counterprotesters.
 When police asked to move the location, Unite the Right and the ACLU filed a counter suit claiming that it would violate their First Amendment rights if the venue were changed.
 A judge agreed, issuing an injunction on Friday night that allowed the rally to stay in Emancipation Park on Saturday.

-"We are grateful that the court recognized that the First Amendment applies equally to everyone regardless of their views," ACLU of Virginia Executive Director Claire Guthrie Gastañaga said in a statement.
-"We hope that the city will focus tomorrow on managing the expected crowds using de-escalation tactics and flexibility, and avoid the kind of over-militarized response that was mounted on July 8.
+"We are grateful that the court recognised that the First Amendment applies equally to everyone regardless of their views," ACLU of Virginia Executive Director Claire Guthrie Gastañaga said in a statement.
+"We hope that the city will focus tomorrow on managing the expected crowds using de-escalation tactics and flexibility, and avoid the kind of over-militarised response that was mounted on the 8th of July.
 We encourage everyone participating to commit to non-violence and peaceful protest.
 We will be there to observe and document police practices as we were on July 8 and at other rallies and protests across Virginia since January and before."

-Saturday's Unite the Right rally is scheduled to begin at noon in Charlottesville's Emancipation Park.
+Saturday's Unite the Right rally is scheduled to begin at noon local time in Charlottesville's Emancipation Park.